Summary

 - The recipient email server sends a hard bounce, but did not indicate a reason

-Only hard bounces contribute to your portal's bounce rate.
+reliability rating, meaning only hard bounces contribute to your portal's

 - using fake (made-up) email addresses during setup and testing for your portal